 To create an organic ecosystem which can facilitate holistic development of a child by providing a conducive environment for blossoming the 'Innate Potentialities' latent in the Child.

-An extremely heartbreaking sight in Bengaluru is to see children with torn clothes and dishevelled hair, lugging a dirty bag on their tiny shoulders, picking up rags from the streets.
+An extremely heartbreaking sight in Karnataka is to see children with torn clothes and dishevelled hair, lugging a dirty bag on their tiny shoulders, picking up rags from the streets.
 Devoid of parents' love and affection, basic education, and support from the society, these kids have no choice but to feed on the leftovers thrown around.
-There are thousands of vulnerable children in the city who are devoid of similar necessities, financially and emotionally.
+There are thousands of vulnerable children in and around Bangalore and nearby districts who are devoid of similar necessities, financially and emotionally.
 These kids often cultivate wrong habits and turn up as anti-socials.
 It is estimated that the city of Bengaluru alone harbours thousands of such children.
 As a part of the civilized society, it is our responsibility to take care of these children.

 With a mission to address the challenges faced by such children, Nele Foundation began its humanitarian work.
 It offers a ray of hope to destitute children like rag-pickers, beggars, orphans, any other needy and neglected towards a better life.
 It has touched many hearts and changed many lives.